-- It is the responsibility of the Parent and/or the Guardian, herein called the Parent, to inform the club that his or her Child, herein called the Child, has allergies or is anaphylactic or potentially anaphylactic. - This must be listed on the registration form and they must verbally notify the Manager. - All staff shall be aware of these children. - A list of all children with allergies can be found in the setting. - The Parent must complete the PERMISSION TO ADMINISTER MEDICINE FORM for the EpiPen, upon registration. - On the Child's admission to the setting, the supervisor will discuss the Child's allergies with the Parent.
-The staff will receive a demonstration of EpiPen administration by the Parent.
+- It is the responsibility of the Parent and/or the Guardian, to inform the setting/ key worker that the child has an allergy. - Parent to bring in written confirmation of the allergen - This must be listed on the registration form and they must verbally notify the Manager. - All staff shall be aware of the children who have an allergy - Childs photo and allergy should be displayed in the setting in side a cupboard door out of view from others but accessible to practitioners and all staff when needed. - A list of all children with allergies can be found in the setting. - If an Epipen is required the Parent must complete the PERMISSION TO ADMINISTER MEDICINE FORM for the EpiPen, upon registration. - Health care plan and risk assessment to be completed - On the Child's admission to the setting, the supervisor will discuss the Child's allergies with the Parent.
+The staff will receive a demonstration of EpiPen administration by the Parent/ health care assistant.